Hippity/Website430/README.md

 # Website430

-#You need to download a python library called Pillow
+You need to download a python library called Pillow.
-#Do pip install Pillow
+Do pip install Pillow.
-#Pillow is used to work with images.
+Pillow is used to work with images.

 Librarian: You can create a librarian by making a super user
 Name: zein